Leslie E. Wong

 President, San Francisco State University

-Leslie E. Wong joined San Francisco State University as its 13th president in August of 2012.
-He oversees one of the nation’s premier urban comprehensive universities offering baccalaureate degrees in 123 academic areas; 27 credential programs; 35 certificate programs; 62 master’s degrees; and 4 doctoral degrees.
+Dr. Leslie E. Wong serves as president of San Francisco State University, one of the nation’s premier urban comprehensive universities offering baccalaureate degrees in 123 academic areas; 27 credential programs; 35 certificate programs; 62 master’s degrees; and 4 doctoral degrees.
 He leads more than 3,000 faculty and staff as they serve a student population of over 30,000.